Why You Should Make Redeployment Part of Your Company’s DNA

 “We accept that these employees are often a less than perfect fit at first,” Schofield said.
 “But even six months training and investment is worth avoiding the cost associated with redundancy and having to recruit externally.”

 There are limits to redeployment, Schofield conceded.
 “If an electrician has applied for a computer programming job and has never touched a computer in his life, it’s okay for the manager to reject that application.
-But, if the electrician was working on wiring a missile system and is applying for a job doing more or less the same wiring and testing work on Land or Maritime products, then we expect them to be given a chance.”
+But, if the electrician was working on wiring a airframe system and is applying for a job doing more or less the same wiring and testing work on Land or Maritime products, then we expect them to be given a chance.”

-Employees who are not successful in achieving redeployment are immediately graduated into a higher-level transition program to help prepare them for the external job market.
+Employees who are not successful in achieving redeployment are immediately graduated into a higher-level career transition program to help prepare them for the external job market.
 Schofield said BAE Systems tries to get these employees into transition support at least a month before their termination date so they have time to get fully prepared to look for a job in another organization.

 The bottom-line impact of redeployment has been profound.